codeigniter4/docs-update/docs/concepts/autoloader.md

 ## CodeIgniter4 Autoloader

 CodeIgniter provides a very flexible autoloader that can be used with very little configuration.
-It can locate individual namespaced classes that adhere to [PSR-4](https://www.php-fig.org/psr/psr-4/) autoloading directory structures.
+It can locate individual namespaced classes that adhere to <a href="https://www.php-fig.org/psr/psr-4/" target="_blank">PSR-4</a> autoloading directory structures.

-The autoloader works great by itself, but can also work with other autoloaders, like [Composer](https://getcomposer.org), or even your own custom autoloaders, if needed.
-Because they're all registered through [spl_autoload_register](https://www.php.net/manual/en/function.spl-autoload-register.php), they work in sequence and don't get in each other's way.
+The autoloader works great by itself, but can also work with other autoloaders, like <a href="https://getcomposer.org" target="_blank">Composer</a>, or even your own custom autoloaders, if needed.
+Because they're all registered through <a href="https://www.php.net/manual/en/function.spl-autoload-register.php" target="_blank">spl_autoload_register</a>, they work in sequence and don't get in each other's way.

 The autoloader is always active, being registered with `spl_autoload_register()` at the beginning of the framework's execution.